 There is a new staffer at the White House tasked with addressing the needs of the disability community.

 As a growing number of states rely on private insurers to cover those with developmental disabilities, regulators are set to initiate the biggest overhaul of Medicaid managed-care in a decade.

 With a new rule, federal education officials are telling schools not to skimp on funding for special education.

-More than three-dozen disability rights activists were arrested while protesting near the White House gates Monday.
+More than 50 disability rights activists were arrested Monday while protesting outside the White House.

 A plan to rewrite the nation’s primary education law is set to go before the U.S. Senate and it now includes a provision related to restraint and seclusion in schools.

 Federal officials want existing job training programs to better serve people with disabilities and they’re putting up millions of dollars to make it happen.